nicholas-ko-zy/nicholas-ko-zy.github.io/draft.md

 permalink: /draft/
 ---

-# Separation Between Modes of Transport in Singapore
+# More Separation For A Better Cycling Experience in Singapore

-Singapore is fairly walkable and bikeable compared to many other cities, but there's room to make it even better.
-I believe the answer lies in **more separation**.
+Learning mathematics in university has given me a habit of generalising problems I've been thinking about.
+One specific problem I tried to generalise since the start of the year was, "How do I make cycling feel more seamless in Singapore?".
+After reading <em>"Shifting Gears"</em>, by Susan Handy, I realised the generalised version of my problem was "How do we increase separation for cyclists given limited land-use?".
+I will propose a few ideas below.

 What is separation?
-Separation is about having dedicated spaces for each (i) mode of transportation and (ii) direction of travel.[^1]
+Separation is about having dedicated space for (i) different modes of transportation and (ii) travel directions.
+An example that has both types of separation is the two-way bike paths.

+[Insert image of the bike path in Singapore]

-Separating modes allows each mode to safely travel at higher speeds by grouping people who are travelling at similar speeds together.
-It is easier for our brains to react to objects moving at similar speeds relative to us.
+Why does separation matter?
+Separating modes allows cyclists to travel faster and safer.
+Separation reduces the differences in speeds by giving each mode a dedicated space for travel.
+On bike paths, cyclists are freed from worrying about hitting a slower pedestrian on a shared path or getting hit by a much faster car on the road.
+The reason behind this is that our brains are better at reacting to objects moving at similar speeds relative to us.
 The larger the difference in speeds, the shorter the reaction time.
+That's why crusing on an uncongested highway lane at 90 km/h feels comfortable but driving at that speed in a residential area is a receipe for murder.
+The second form of separation is to separate people travelling in different directions.
+Separating travel direction reduces the consideration of having to avoid crashing into someone going in opposite directions.

-That's why crusing on the highway at 90 km/h feels comfortable but trying to merge from a closed lane into a fast-moving lane feels terrifying.
-The bike path frees the cyclist to go faster than they would on a sidewalk because they do not have to worry about the short reaction times to avoid hitting a pedestrian.
+A solution to my specific problem, "How do I make my cycling trips feel more seamless in Singapore?", would be to add bike paths.
+The bike path frees the cyclist to go faster than they would on a shared path because they do not have to worry about the short reaction times to avoid hitting a pedestrian.
+Likewise, pedestrians can walk leisurely without worrying about giving way to a cyclist on a shared path.
 Some bike paths also come with barriers to protect the cyclists from getting hit by a faster moving cars.

-Separating the direction of travel reduces the need to yield to another person coming in a different direction.
-Bike paths with dedicated lanes increase separation by removing confusion over which side of the path cyclists should stick to.
-The key principle here again is that separation reduces the differences in speeds by giving each mode a dedicated space for travel.

-[Insert image of the bike path in Singapore]

-For Singapore to be even more walkable and bikeable, I believe there needs to be more separation between these categories

-1. Pedestrians and Cyclists

-2. Pedestrians and Cars

-3. Cyclists and Cars
+But thinking about my problems within a such a limited scope glosses over the fact that Singapore is a land-scarce city-state with many other competing land-uses.
+So what then?
+Well, I think this brings us to the idea of increasing the capacity of the infrastructure that serves the most amout of people.
+As of 2025, roughly 23% of households own cars which mean the remaining 87% of households do not.
+I don't think the land-use allocation today around HDB estates reflects that reality.

+I believe walking and and cycling can be made more seamless in Singapore, if there was more separation between bicycles, pedestrians and cars, and different

 Before I go into the practical changes Singapore can make, I wanted to introduce three general categories that I came up with to describe a typical cycling or walking route.
 Depending on the category, I have a different interpretation of separation and consequently, a different recommendation for increasing separation.
 I will be referring to land parcels surrounded by roads as 'tracts'.